Compare the Best Credit Cards (June 2025)

 - American Express is widely accepted around New Zealand with all supermarkets and major retailers covered.

-- Additional benefits also include mobile phone screen insurance (if you paid for your phone with an American Express) and significantly discounted Koru Club membership.
+- Additional benefits also include mobile phone screen insurance (if you paid for your phone with an American Express) and a significant discount on the Koru Club membership.

 - In summary, we believe that the American Express Airpoints Platinum is one of the best credit cards on offer with wide appeal among many New Zealand households.